PODCAST: Intriguing Notre Dame WR Offer; More Recruiting Talk

 Related{{ link.display_text }} |

-On Tuesday, August 24, BlueandGold.com's Mike Singer chatted with Darin Pritchett on WSBT Sportsbeat AM.
-The topics included potential big recruiting weekends this fall for Notre Dame, the Irish offering an intriguing class of 2023 wide receiver and more.
+On Tuesday, Aug.
+24, BlueandGold.com’s Mike Singer chatted with Darin Pritchett on WSBT Sportsbeat AM.
+The topics included potential big recruiting weekends this fall for Notre Dame, the Fighting Irish offering an intriguing class of 2023 wide receiver and more.

 ----